Reefwing-Software/Reefwing-AHRS/README.md

 - **Madgwick Filter** - uses quaternions and combines a complementary filter approach with adaptive gain to fuse the sensor data.
 - **Mahony Filter** - uses quaternions, another riff on complementary fusion and includes an error correction step to compensate for gyroscope bias.
 - **Classic Complementary Filter** - Euler Angles are updated using trigonometry, apart from this it is similar to the Quaternion version.
-- **Kalman Filter** - can be used to minimise the impact of noise in sensors.
+- **Extended Kalman Filter** - can be used to minimise the impact of noise in sensors.
 - **NONE** - Euler angles are calculated but no sensor fusion is used.
 This is useful for demonstrating why you need sensor fusion!

 The loop frequency will vary with the board and fusion algorithm.
 The `COMPLEMENTARY` filter is a bit slower than the `MADGWICK` and `MAHONY`.
 We found that we experienced significant gyroscopic drift with the classic complementary filter.
 The Madgwick and Mahony filters fixes this issue but take a bit longer to settle on an angle.
 Of the two, Mahony is a bit faster than Madgwick, but the best filter and associated free parameter settings will depend on the application.
 The `NONE` option is also fast but has crazy gyroscopic drift.